Election Day is almost here. You can tell because your social media feeds are full of political commentary and it’s reaching a fever pitch.

 - And last but not least, here are some social media dos and don’ts when you’re running a charity.

 Jessi Johnson lives and breathes creative design.
-He has a broad and impressive portfolio of visual work that includes posters, park signs, menus, maps, vacation guides and web advertisements.
+His impressive portfolio of digital and print work includes custom websites, effective search engine optimization, and vibrant menus, maps, vacation guides and advertisements.
 Mr. Johnson captures the attention of travelers with his clean, smart and effective ideas and his enthusiasm for destination marketing.

-Mr. Jones pairs his travel and writing passions to inspire others to pack their bags.
+Mr. Jones uses his travel, writing and photography passions to inspire others to pack their bags.
 He’s a former journalist and a skilled communicator who believes that one of the best parts of travel is the moment one decides to take a trip.
-Mr. Jones loves using words to help people find those moments.
+Mr. Jones loves using words and images to help people find those moments.

 Fall is full of festivals.
 But they’re more than just fun.
 They play an important role in tourism.